libremente/libremente.github.io/bookshelf.md

 ## Past reads
+* **Make Your Bed: Little Things That Can Change Your Life...And Maybe the World by *William H. McRaven*.**
+  Little stories from the personal life of the Admiral during his SEAL career can be applied also in our everyday normal life.
+If you want to change the world, always start by making your bed!

 * **Blockchain by [*Jeff Reed*]**.
   Having a general background on the subject I decided to take a look at this book since I am more and more interested in the ''smart contracts'' matter.